SimpleLookups/simple-lookups/README.md

 Feature request?
 ---
 Do you have a feature request?
-Send an email to [russell@russellwritescode.com](mailto:russell@russellwritescode.com).
+Send an email to support@simplelookups.com.

+Running The Tests
+---
+If you want to run the tests on your machine, take a look at the README in the _TestEnvSetup folder.

 Contributing
 ---